BazzaCuda/MinimalistMediaPlayerX/README.md

 3. Massive credit and thanks are due to Edward Guo for his excellent port of the MPV API (libmpv) to Delphi, https://github.com/nbuyer/libmpvdelphi.

-4. The VCL component in MarkdownHelpViewer (https://github.com/EtheaDev/MarkdownHelpViewer) allowed the original, unwieldy, RTF help file to be replaced with much more convenient and flexible .md markdown resources.
+4. The VCL component in MarkdownHelpViewer (https://github.com/EtheaDev/MarkdownHelpViewer) allowed the original RTF help file to be replaced with much more convenient and flexible .md markdown resources.

 5. Acknowledgement is due to the author of Perpetual Notes v4.05 (https://www.enselsoftware.com/product/PerpetualNotes.html) for being the only RTF editor I could find on the entire internet that could actually read back in what it had written out!
 (And I tested some big players during my search!)